-Murex, Client Work Closely to Comply with Regulator Fair Value Determination Request
+Murex Helps Client Comply with Regulator Fair Value Determination Request

-Peruvian financial institution sought and gained oversight body approval to use approach
+Peruvian financial institution sought and gained oversight body approval with risk factor-based approach

 by Nuria Pereira, Solution Architect